Thinking of heading to a snowy place and spending some time with your family and friends?

 Palpung Sherabling Monastery

-– 7 km away from the Bir Billing landing site, this monastery has been best traveled on cycle or two-wheeler because of scenic beauty that it surrounds throughout the journey.
+– 7 km away from the Bir Billing landing site, this monastery has been best traveled on cycle or two-wheeler because of the scenic beauty that it surrounds throughout the journey.
 You can also walk till the monastery but the time taken would be around 2-3 hrs.

 Now, most of you thinking that paragliding and that too in the winter season?